kady05naik/sql-30-day-challenge/day_01/problem.md

 ## 🎯 This Is Actually Strong for a Data Engineer

 Your Day 01 shows:
--Logical condition handling
+- Logical condition handling
--Understanding of filtering
+- Understanding of filtering
--Awareness of edge cases (AND + OR grouping)
+- Awareness of edge cases (AND + OR grouping)
--BETWEEN usage
+- BETWEEN usage
--Aggregation basics
+- Aggregation basics